-Hands-on tutorials will include sessions on “Getting started with…
+Hands-on tutorials are likely to include sessions on “Getting started with…

 - … remote-sensing datasets” (Clarissa Anderson, SCCOOS/Scripps and Raphael Kudela, University of California Santa Cruz, USA)